 Coordinators: R. Studer, A. Oberweis, T. Wolf, R. Kneuper Part of the modules: Business Process Engineering (p.
-32)[IW3INGP0]
+29)[IW3INGP0]

 ECTS Credits

-4 Term Instruction language
+4 Hours per week

-Winter / Summer Term de
+Winter / Summer Term de Instruction language

 The assessment of this course is according to §4(2), 3 of the examination regulation of the Bachelor of Science programme in Information Engineering and Management in form of an examination of the written seminar thesis and a presentation.
 The final mark is based on the examination of the written seminar thesis but can be upgraded or downgraded according to the quality of the presentation.